BrownKnight/pen-path-archive/README.md

 ## Directory and Script Structure
+This system makes use of modules that can be run individually if needed, for example to train the network.
+In order to do this from the command-line, you must run the script as a module to ensure the relative imports still work, for example to train you should run `python3 -m neural_network.network` instead of the path directly.

 #### `/path_recovery.py`

 The main entry point for the whole system.
 This script will take a single or a directory of input images, extract the